 You don’t need to be obsessive about it.
-If your blood pressure is at your goal level (for example below 135/85mmHg) then checking it weekly – or even monthly, at around the same time of day, will let you see whether or not it is slowly increasing.
+If your blood pressure is at your target level (for example below 135/85 mmHg) then checking it weekly – or even monthly, at around the same time of day, will let you see whether or not it is slowly increasing.

-If your blood pressure is above your goal level, however, then taking two, three or even four readings over the course of a few days will help you see how it fluctuates during your waking hours.
+If your blood pressure is above your goal level, then monitor your blood pressure two, three or even four times over the course of a few days so you can see how it fluctuates during your waking hours.
 Take your blood pressure after you have sat quietly for ten to 15 minutes, and at least one hour after having a caffeinated drink or used nicotine (both of which can cause blood pressure to rise).

 Jot down your readings and, if your blood pressure is consistently above your goal level, make an appointment to see your doctor.
 You may need your medication changed.

 Self-monitoring helps you take control

 An interesting study assessed the benefits of using a home blood pressure monitor in a group of 53 people with essential hypertension who were newly starting on medication (in this case, an angiotensin II receptor antagonist called olmesartan).